-"Fire-Insulation-Resistant (Interior) Coating" means: a coating used to provide a layer of
+9. "Fire Insulation\Resistant (Interior) Coating" means: a coating used to provide a layer of insulation in the event of an aircraft or engine fire.

-- For civilian aircraft, any coating used on passenger cabin interior parts that are subject to 1. the Federal Aviation Administration fireworthiness requirements. - For military aircraft, any coating used on parts that are subject to the flammability requirements of MIL-STD-1630A and MIL-A-87721. - For space applications, any coating used on parts that are subject to the flammability 3. requirements of SE-R-0006 and SSP 30233.
+- For civilian aircraft, any coating used on passenger cabin interior parts that are subject to the Federal Aviation Administration fireworthiness requirements. - For military aircraft, any coating used on parts that are subject to the flammability requirements of MIL-STD-1630A and MIL-A-87721. - For space applications, any coating used on parts that are subject to the flammability requirements of SE-R-0006 and SSP 30233.